Thwart U.S. veto or await new president? WTO has leadership dilemma

 BRUSSELS/WASHINGTON (Reuters) - Faced with a veto from the United States, the World Trade Organization has two unpalatable options for selecting its next leader - override its biggest paymaster with a vote or hope for a change of U.S. president and wait until he takes charge.

-The woman who would be the first African WTO leader is also a U.S. citizen.
+Okonjo-Iweala, who would be the first African WTO leader, is also a U.S. citizen.

-In a short statement, the office of the U.S. Trade Representative said it supported rival candidate, South Korean trade minister Yoo Myung-hee, as someone with hands-on experience in international trade.
+In a short statement, the office of the U.S. Trade Representative said it supported a rival candidate, South Korean Trade Minister Yoo Myung-hee, as someone with hands-on experience in international trade.

 One Geneva-based diplomat said Washington changed direction “in a chaotic” way in the very last throes of the leadership race to support Yoo, blocking the process.